dimkroon/itvx-for-kodi/README.md

 ## Installation

-Only Kodi 19 (Matrix) and Kodi 20 (Nexus) are supported.
+Only Kodi 19 (Matrix) and higher are supported.

-At present the add-on can only be installed as zip file.
+#### Preferred Method

+ViwX is available from official Kodi addon repository.
+Installing from the kodi repo is the easiest the most secure way of installing this add-on, and is the only method that supports automatic updates.

+To install from the official Kodi repo, select `Settings -> Addons -> Install from repository -> Kodi Add-on repository -> Video add-ons`.
+Scroll down to viwX, select and install.

+After installation open the add-on's settings to sign in to your ITVX account.

+#### Alternative Method

+For those who prefer to install add-ons manually, or want immediate access to new versions, this method of installing from zip remains available:

 * Ensure that installing from unknown sources is enabled in Kodi.
 Click here for [instructions](https://dimkroon.net/en/guides/enable-unknown-sources.html).